 Island Peak Climbing

 Island peak climbing is popular as Imja Tse.
 It is one of the famous destinations among climbers in Nepal.
 When the peak is viewed from Dingboche, it looks like an island between the sea of ice because of which it is named Imja Tse.
 The ice and snow make this peak challenging and demanding, however not impossible.
 Climbers will find the next level of adventure climbing these peaks.
-Island peak was 1st climbed.
-The expedition team in the year 1956, since then the peak has been a popular destination for climbers all over the world.
+There it is among the Best Peak Climbing in Nepal.
+Island peak was 1st climbed in the year 1956 since then the peak has been a popular destination for climbers all over the world.
 Besides, the climbing takes us to a series of lakes in the Gokyo valley, Renjo La Cho La and Kongma La pass, and finally to Everest Base Camp.
 Additionally, the enchanting view of Gokyo Ri and Kala Patthar brings out the next level of adventure.

 On the other hand, the Himalayan views from the top are stunning, presenting the astonishing close-up views of the world’s highest Himalayas including Khumbu, Pumo Ri, Lingtren, Khumbutse, Lola, Mt.
 Everest, Lhotse, Nuptse, Ama Dablam, Lobuche Peak, and many more.
 Taking the climbers to the Khumbu region, Island peak climbing is perfect for those seeking an ideal Himalayan adventure.
 Hiking to the Everest region, passing through several sherpa settlements, witnessing ancient Gompas and monasteries, walking through the diverse vegetation is what climbers can expect from this journey.